adityachaudhari24/ecommerce-cloud-mini-projects/README.md

 **Re-build**: Recreate the application from scratch with cloud-native principles.
 Best For: Legacy systems too rigid for other approaches.

-Goal in this repository is to provide the practical ready to use solutions which can be use as a reference for relevant part of the migration/ implementation project.
+Goal in this repository is NOT to provide end to end migration path however to provide the practical ready to use solutions which can be used as a reference for relevant part of the migration/ implementation project.

-# Planned Projects
+# Planned Projects \
 Each project includes:
-Architecture diagrams
+Architecture diagrams \
-Terraform scripts (where applicable)
+Terraform scripts (where applicable) \
-Demo code examples
+Demo code examples \
-AWS service usage examples
+AWS service usage examples \

 ## Cloud-Native E-Commerce Use Cases